haseeb-cb/fundamentals-of-gis/Content/0_Crashcourse_theory.md

 ### Evalution
 To get the credits for this course, the following criteria have to be met:
  - [ ] Submitted original map output(s) for each exercise
+	 - With your name on the output
  - [ ] Submitted original map reflection for each exercise
  - [ ] Completed the X Moodle exams

+To ensure that map outputs are original,
 ### Getting help
 - Step by step process
 1. Materials (location, extras, etc)